DT-is-not-available/circloO-music-script/README.md

 # circloO-music-script

 This repository holds the script I used to create MEGALOVANIA in circloO.
 Its super basic and not really made to be super user friendly, but it works so I figured I might as well share it.
+This includes both the `index.js` file which is responsible for building the level and parsing the music files, as well as the source I used for MEGALOVANIA in the form of `.mus` files.

 # Running